Greg C. Wright

 With Giovanni Peri and Gianmarco Ottaviano · American Economic Review, August 2013, Vol. 103 No. 5

-Following Grossman and Rossi-Hansberg (2008) we present a model in which tasks of varying complexity are matched to workers of varying skill in order to develop and test predictions regarding the effects of immigration and offshoring on U.S. native-born workers.
-We find that immigrant and native-born workers do not compete much due to the fact that they tend to perform tasks at opposite ends of the task complexity spectrum, with offshore workers performing the tasks in the middle.
-A null effect of offshoring and a positive effect of immigration on native-born employment suggest that immigration and offshoring improve industry efficiency.
+We present a model in which tasks of varying complexity are matched to workers of varying skill in order to develop and test predictions regarding the effects of immigration and offshoring on U.S. native-born workers.

 International Trade and Labor Markets